DeligenceTechnologies/PanoplyCMS/packages/menumodule/README.md

 # PanoplyCMS - menumodule 0.0.2

 MenuModule for PanoplyCms.
-To insatll menumodule in your PanoplyCMS use:
+To install menumodule in your PanoplyCMS, hit the following command :-

 `meteor add deligencetechnologies:menumodule`